Continuous or discrete variable: Discrete variable

 Methods of calculus do not readily lend themselves to problems involving discrete variables.
+Especially in multivariable calculus, many models rely on the assumption of continuity.
 Examples of problems involving discrete variables include integer programming.

 In statistics, the probability distributions of discrete variables can be expressed in terms of probability mass functions.

 In discrete time dynamics, the variable time is treated as discrete, and the equation of evolution of some variable over time is called a difference equation.
+For certain discrete-time dynamical systems, the system response can be modelled by solving the difference equation for an analytical solution.

 In econometrics and more generally in regression analysis, sometimes some of the variables being empirically related to each other are 0-1 variables, being permitted to take on only those two values.
+The purpose of the discrete values of 0 and 1 is to use the dummy variable as a ‘switch’ that can ‘turn on’ and ‘turn off’ by assigning the two values to different parameters in an equation.
 A variable of this type is called a dummy variable.
 If the dependent variable is a dummy variable, then logistic regression or probit regression is commonly employed.
+In the case of regression analysis, a dummy variable can be used to represent subgroups of the sample in a study (e.g. the value 0 corresponding to a constituent of the control group).